Military Housing: Pros and Cons of Living On-Base

 • Built-in social community: Military bases are a tight community, and there is always someone willing to help if you need it.
 Neighbors will typically be of a similar rank or family size, so you automatically have a few things in common.
 Plus, you can use the Recreation Checkout.

-Disadvantages of Living on Base
+Disadvantages of Living On-Base

 • Lose all BAH: Since BAH is taken to cover rent and average electrical use, you won’t see any of it, even if the service member gets promoted.